brentvatne/react-native-login/README.markdown

 *Note*: To get this project running, you need to install the [Facebook SDK for iOS](https://developers.facebook.com/docs/ios)!

+*Warning*: This project is running on React Native 0.5.0, which is a couple of months old.
+Pull requests welcome to update to the most recent version!

 Check out the example gif below (sorry it's a bit heavy) to see it in action.
 Note that it is in the simulator so it uses the browser for Facebook auth; it will use the Facebook app if it is available.
 Video background is implemented with [react-native-video](https://github.com/brentvatne/react-native-video), the gradient for the button with [react-native-linear-gradient](https://github.com/brentvatne/react-native-linear-gradient), and the 'About this project' modal with [react-native-modal](https://github.com/brentvatne/react-native-modal).

 ![Demo gif](https://github.com/brentvatne/facebook-login/blob/master/demo!!!.gif)